top of page

 If any caregiver has any complaint about any aspect of any programme or any staff member, they should;

-First, approach the programme supervisor who will attempt to rectify the situation.
+First, approach the programme supervisor, who will attempt to rectify the situation.
 Where possible, the supervisor will outline the possible steps that may be taken to prevent or reduce the likelihood of such a situation recurring in the future.

-If the complainant feels that their concern has not been resolved to their satisfaction and they do not feel comfortable approaching the supervisor (or their concern involves the supervisor) they should contact the owner/operator Monique Patient on 027 497-1554.
+If the complainant feels that their concern has not been resolved to their satisfaction and they do not feel comfortable approaching the supervisor (or their concern involves the supervisor), they should contact the owner/operator, Monique Patient, on 027 497-1554.

-Should the complainant feel that the situation is still unresolved, the complaint should be submitted in writing to the MK programme.
-The complaint needs to include the date(s) and details of the grievance as well as desired outcomes.
-Written complaints should be emailed to magnificentkidsoutofschoolcare@gmail.com and will be responded to as soon as possible but no later than 10 working days.
-If the complainant feels that the situation has not been resolved by MK Management, they should contact the MSD Te Kahui Kahu Accreditation Team.
+Should the complainant feel that the situation is still unresolved, the complaint should be submitted in writing to the Magnificent Kids management.
+The complaint must include the date(s) and details of the grievance, as well as desired outcomes.
+Written complaints should be emailed to magnificentkidsoutofschoolcare@gmail.com and will be responded to as soon as possible, but no later than 10 working days.

 Marketing